TheDrHobo/thedrhobo.github.io/_posts/2025-11-06-top-10-video-games.md

 <details>
 <summary><strong>🎮 Favorite Moment</strong></summary>

-> *The Soviet campaign mission where you use mind-controlled squids to ruin the allied forces navy.
+<blockquote style="font-style: italic; margin-top: 0.5em;">The Soviet campaign mission where you use mind-controlled squids to ruin the allied forces navy.
 It perfectly encapsulated Red Alert's joyous absurdity - historically themed strategy married to complete B-movie madness.
-The opening cut scene too, with Soviet's premier gleeful "why Mr President, whatever do you mean...?" followed by that pumping soundtrack*
+The opening cut scene too, with Soviet's premier gleeful "why Mr President, whatever do you mean...?" followed by that pumping soundtrack</blockquote>
 </details>

 ---